How to Apply for Your Student Visa

 Once you complete your application, you will be reviewed for admission and you can begin providing the materials needed for PSU to issue you an I-20 form (Certificate of Eligibility for Nonimmigrant Student Status).
 Admission to PSU is required for us to issue an I-20.
 However, you can begin the process before you receive an admissions decision.

 If you already have an I-20 from another U.S. institution, you will have to transfer your record to PSU.
-To initiate this process, submit your PSU admission letter to your current school advisor.
-They must fill out the Transfer Information Form and send it directly to PSU via email at firstname.lastname@example.org.
-Then you can follow the steps below to complete the visa transfer process.
+To initiate this process, submit your PSU admission letter to your current school advisor and fill out the Transfer Information Form and send it directly to PSU via email at email@example.com.
+Then follow the steps below to complete the visa transfer process.

 1. Submit the Materials Listed Below